fbpx

 More on Travel in England

 If you like historic, picturesque parts of England, then you’ll also probably enjoy Harrogate, the spa town of the north and the Cotswolds, to the west of London.
 Another suggestion might be Sandwich in Kent, an overlooked southern town nestled on the River Stour.
+Alternatively, check out our guide to the best beaches in Salcombe, Devon.

 Find our full collection of articles on England in our European travel guide section.